Reinforcement Learning in Practice: Opportunities and Challenges: Introduction

 \section{Introduction}

-There are more and more exciting AI achievements like AlphaGo~\citep{Littman2021}.
+There are more and more exciting AI achievements like AlphaGo~\citep{Silver-AlphaGo-2016, Littman2021}.
 Deep learning and reinforcement learning are underlying techniques.
 Besides games, reinforcement learning has been making tremendous progress in diverse areas like recommender systems and robotics.
 These successes have sparked rapidly growing interests in using reinforcement learning to solve many other real life problems.

-Reinforcement learning (RL) refers to the general problem of learning a behavior that optimizes long-term performance metric in a sequential setting.
+Reinforcement learning (RL) refers to the general problem of learning a behavior that optimizes a long-term performance metric in a sequential setting.
 RL techniques can be used to tackle goal-directed or optimization problems that can be transformed into sequential decision making problems.
-As such, RL overlaps largely with operations research and optimal control, with strong ties to optimization, statistics, game theory, causal inference, sequential experimentation, etc., and applicable broadly to many problems in science, engineering and arts~\citep{Bertsekas2019, Littman2015, Powell2021, Sutton2018, Szepesvari2010}.
+As such, RL overlaps largely with optimal control and operations research, with strong ties to optimization, statistics, game theory, causal inference, sequential experimentation, etc., and applicable broadly to many problems in science, engineering and arts~\citep{Bertsekas2019, Littman2015, Powell2021, Sutton2018, Szepesvari2010}.

-The integration of RL and neural networks has a long history, see e.g., \citet{Sutton2018,Bertsekas96, Schmidhuber2015-DL}, with a prominent example in Backgammon \citep{Tesauro1994}.
-With recent exciting achievements in deep learning~\citep{LeCun2015, Bengio2021}, benefiting from big data, powerful computation, new algorithmic techniques, mature software packages and architectures, and strong financial support, we have been witnessing the renaissance of RL~\citep{Krakovsky2016}, especially the combination of DL and RL, i.e., deep reinforcement learning (deep RL)\citep{Li2017DeepRL}.
+With recent exciting achievements in deep learning~\citep{LeCun2015, Bengio2021, Dean2022deep}, benefiting from big data, powerful computation, new algorithmic techniques, mature software packages and architectures, and strong financial support, we have been witnessing the renaissance of RL~\citep{Krakovsky2016}, especially the combination of DL and RL, i.e., deep RL~\citep{Li2017DeepRL}.
+The integration of RL and neural networks has a long history, see e.g., \citet{Sutton2018,Bertsekas96, Schmidhuber2015-DL}, with a prominent example, Backgammon \citep{Tesauro1994}.

 \cite{Silver2020} presents the following conjectures.
 Reinforcement learning defines the objective.
 Conjecture 1: RL is enough to formalise the problem of intelligence.
 Deep learning (DL) gives mechanisms for optimising objectives.
 Conjecture 2: Deep neural networks can represent and learn any computable function.
 Deep RL combines the RL problem with DL solution.
 Conjecture 3: RL + DL can solve the problem of intelligence. \cite{Silver2021} present the Reward-is-Enough hypothesis: \enquote{Intelligence, and its associated abilities, can be understood as subserving the maximisation of reward by an agent acting in its environment.}